Super Mario Bros. 2: Conversion to Super Mario Bros. 2

+Shortly after the release of Yume Kōjō: Doki Doki Panic in the summer of 1987, Nintendo of America was looking for a more accessible Super Mario sequel that incorporated new gameplay and better graphics, worrying that The Lost Levels would discourage new players due to its drastic increase in difficulty from the first game.
 Nintendo of America's Gail Tilden recalls that president Minoru Arakawa's request to convert the thematically unrelated Yume Kōjō: Doki Doki Panic into a Mario sequel was "odd" at first but not unusual for Nintendo, which had already converted a canceled Popeye prototype into Donkey Kong and reconceived that into Donkey Kong Jr. and Donkey Kong 3.
 Summarizing Tanabe's recollections within a 2011 interview, Wired said "Although the initial concept for the game had been scrapped, the development of that original two-player cooperative prototype inspired all the innovative gameplay of Super Mario Bros.
 2".

 For the international conversion into Super Mario Bros.
 2, many graphical changes were made to the scenery and characters' look, animation, and identity.
 The R&D4 staff modified the character likenesses of Mario, Luigi, Princess Toadstool, and Toad, building them over their respective counterpart models of Imajin, Mama, Lina, and Papa.
 This marked the first time that Mario and Luigi had noticeably different heights, and Miyamoto originated the scuttling animation of Luigi's legs, to justify the enhanced jumping ability seen in the corresponding Mama character.
 Yume Kōjō: Doki Doki Panic needed only a few alterations for its conversion into the Mario series because its gameplay elements were already so heavily rooted in it: Starman for invincibility, the sound effects of coins and jumps, POW blocks, warp zones, and a soundtrack by Super Mario Bros. composer Koji Kondo.
 To reduce the game's overall difficulty, the designers made minor technical changes.
 They opted not to retain Yume Kōjō: Doki Doki Panics ultimate requirement to complete each level using each protagonist; therefore, this new Super Mario Bros.
 2 can be completed in only one pass by any combination of characters.
 A late prototype of the game covering these changes was exhibited in the first issue of Nintendo Power, dated July/August 1988.
 In the tradition of the Mario series, they added the ability to run by holding the B button.

 Super Mario Bros.
-2 was first released in North America in September 1988.
+2 was first released in North America on October 9, 1988.
 In PAL regions, the game released the following year.
-It was such a commercial success and its contributions so substantial over Yume Kōjō: Doki Doki Panic, that it was eventually re-released in Japan on September 14, 1992 with the title Super Mario USA.
+It was such a commercial success and its contributions so substantial over Yume Kōjō: Doki Doki Panic, that it was eventually re-released in Japan on September 14, 1992, with the title Super Mario USA.
 Likewise, Nintendo later re-released the Japanese Super Mario Bros.
 2 in America in the form of Super Mario Bros.: The Lost Levels, a part of the 1993 re-release compilation Super Mario All-Stars on the Super NES.
 Nintendo has continued to re-release both games, each with the official sequel title of Super Mario Bros.
 2 in their respective regions.